Union covenant alliancelifepartners for Chandra-6

 More difficult for a man, who finds that the women in his life turn into enemies.
 Fundamental (although perhaps unacknowledged) animosity toward the mother.
 Deep resentment of women overall.

-May be slightly easier for the female, who accepts a service role more comfortably within most cultures and who will often be sick but may also heal others in their need.
+May be slightly easier for the female, who accepts a service role more comfortably within most cultures and who may be sick but may also heal others in their need.

 Diseases of lymph, watery systems of the body, of breasts, chest, digestive system, blockage in fluid body systems such as 'stroke' -- all due to emotional resentment maintained via the ongoing inner argument.
 Release the argument and the disease will resolve.

 One may feel victimized or wronged by the mother, through the female lineage in one's family, by female servants, nurses, caretakers, babysitters, social workers, cooks, and service workers in a motherly role.
-Illness and accident or health troubles of the left eye, or of the breasts and stomach.
+Illness and accident or health polarizing catalysis of the left eye, or of the breasts and stomach.

-The mother's relatives suffer emotional imbalance, due to troubles with their own mother, which makes them argumentative, self-defensive, adversarial, belittling, and critical in their nurturing attempts.
+The mother's relatives suffer emotional imbalance, due to polarizing catalysis with their own mother, which makes them argumentative, self-defensive, adversarial, belittling, and critical in their nurturing attempts.
 One is emotionally attached to the mother and her siblings, but the effect of the maternal relationships is harmful overall.

 Some tendency toward petty thievery due to bhava-6 = loss of social agreement.
 Chandra may steal (often inadvertently or unintentionally) items for the home, for nurturing the weak, for creating shelter and feathering the next.